Easy Crock Pot Baked Potatoes Recipe

 Top the Crock Pot Baked Potatoes with your favorite baked potato toppings.

-- 1-2 sweet onions (I prefer Vidalia Onions)
+- 1 large sweet onion (I prefer Vidalia Onions)

 - 1 stick softened butter

 - ¼ cup water

 - Wrap each potato in a piece of aluminum foil with a slice of onion, butter, salt and pepper.
 Tightly roll the each potato up in the aluminum foil, tucking the edges as you go.